List of DuMont Television Network affiliates

 Few stations carried the entire DuMont lineup.
 Life Is Worth Living was DuMont's most popular show with 172 affiliates clearing it when the network closed in 1955; by contrast, Life Begins at Eighty aired over 37 stations, Chance of a Lifetime on 27 stations, and Studio 57 on only four.
-Affiliates also fed sports coverage to the network: for example, Cleveland, Ohio, affiliate WXEL produced Cleveland Browns games for the networks' NFL coverage.
+Affiliates also fed sports coverage to the network: for example, Cleveland, Ohio, affiliate WXEL produced Cleveland Browns games for the network's NFL coverage.
 In the network's later years, DuMont's affiliates consisted largely of poorly-watched UHF stations that signed on from 1953 onward and were ill-equipped to compete with established VHF stations.
 One such UHF station, WITV in Fort Lauderdale, Florida, was on paper a primary ABC and DuMont affiliate, but WTVJ in Miami retained "first call" option on programs from both networks.
 By 1955, only five percent of DuMont's cable and microwave relay network was utilized, with the majority of their business being transcriptions.

 The end dates listed here are somewhat tentative and largely sourced from either the Spring 1955 Television Factbook or individual station articles.
 In April 1955, the network announced all scripted programming would be dropped by September and that it would only supply news, sports and live events to affiliates, effectively ending normal operations.
 The relay network was retained but only for affiliates on the East Coast.
 No mention of the network—or that it would even continue to function as one—was made when DuMont Laboratories announced the spin-off of DuMont Broadcasting later in the year, consisting of WABD and WTTG.
 From September 1955 onward, DuMont's sole remaining program was Boxing from St. Nicholas Arena; by August 1956, only 37 stations carried Boxing, 17 of them live.
 Boxing transitioned to being syndicated by WABD under the DuMont name to stations largely affiliated with ABC, which did not program to affiliates in Boxings Monday night time slot.
 When Boxing was cancelled in August 1958 by WABD owner Metropolitan Broadcasting (the former DuMont Broadcasting) only five affiliates remained.